mmorris35/LabBot/README.md

 ### Step 4: The Build → [DEVLOG.md](DEVLOG.md)

-With the plan in place, execution began.
+With the plan in place, execution began—but here's the key insight: **the plan was so granular that Claude Haiku could execute it.**

+DevPlan generates a specialized **Executor Agent** that runs on Haiku, the fastest and cheapest Claude model.
+Why?
+Because when instructions are explicit enough, you don't need the most powerful model—you need a reliable one that follows directions.
+The plan becomes the intelligence; the executor becomes the hands.

 Each session:

-1. Read the plan, locate the next subtask
+1. Executor reads the plan, locates the next subtask
-2. Implement following the explicit instructions
+2. Implements following the explicit instructions
-3. Run tests, linting, type checking
+3. Runs tests, linting, type checking
-4. Document decisions in the DEVLOG
+4. Documents decisions in the DEVLOG
-5. Commit with the subtask ID
+5. Commits with the subtask ID

 The DEVLOG captures the real journey—decisions made, challenges hit, time spent.

-It's the story of building LabBot.
+### Step 5: The Verification

+DevPlan also generates a **Verifier Agent**—adversarial by design.
+Running on Claude Sonnet, its job is to find problems:

+- Does the implementation match the brief?
+- Are there security vulnerabilities?
+- Do all tests actually test the right things?
+- Is the code maintainable?

+The verifier is skeptical.
+It looks for gaps, inconsistencies, and shortcuts.

+**The result for LabBot?** The verifier found no issues.
+Zero.
+The plan was comprehensive enough, and the execution disciplined enough, that an adversarial review passed on the first attempt.

-### Step 5: The Result → This Repository
+### Step 6: The Result → This Repository

 A working application that:
 - Accepts JSON lab results via API or web form